A First-of-its-kind in Canada, Experiential Learning Opportunity

 - Guided Reflection on Experience: To support interns in their career development conversations with their supervisors, and to help get the most out this experiential learning opportunity, the Experiential Learning Hub and the School of Graduate Studies will co-facilitate a series of workshops to prepare students for their internships and guide their reflective practice during the experience.
 Upon completion of the internship, students will be referred to additional professional development resources available through the School of Graduate Studies and their Faculties.

-Internships will commence January 2023 to align with the academic calendar.
+Internships will commence January each year to align with the academic calendar.
 Each internship will last 13-16 weeks (one academic term).
 Interns are expected to commit (flexibly) 10 hours per week to program components.
 Internships are paid.

 Student Learning Outcomes